-These unaudited interim condensed consolidated financial statements ("interim financial statements') of the Company and its subsidiaries have been prepared in accordance with IAS 34, Interim Financial Reporting, using accounting policies consistent with the International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and using accounting policies derived therein consistent with the Company's audited consolidated financial statements as at and for the year ended December 31, 2015 other than those described in (c) below.
+These unaudited interim condensed consolidated financial statements ("interim financial statements") of the Company and its subsidiaries have been prepared in accordance with IAS 34, Interim Financial Reporting, as issued by the International Accounting Standards Board and accounting policies described in the Company's audited consolidated financial statements as at and for the year ended December 31, 2015 other than those described in (c) below.
 Certain information and footnote disclosures which are considered material to the understanding of the Company's interim financial statements and which are normally included in annual financial statements prepared in accordance with IFRS are provided in these notes.
 The interim financial statements do not include all of the information required for full annual financial statements and should be read in conjunction with the Corporation's audited annual consolidated financial statements for the year ended December 31, 2015.
-These interim financial statements were approved by the Company's Board of Directors on May 10, 2016.
+These interim financial statements were approved by the Company's Board of Directors on August 11, 2016.